What Is Tax-Loss Harvesting?

 FIGURE 1: WITH AND WITHOUT TAX-LOSS HARVESTING.
 Hypothetical example for illustrative purposes only.

-Beware of the Wash Sale Rule
+Beware of the wash sale rule

 Investors should educate themselves about the IRS’s wash sale rule, which prohibits them from claiming a tax loss if they open the same security position just recently closed (or a substantially similar security) either 30 days before or 30 days after closing a position for a loss.
-To evaluate whether you violated the wash sale rule, the IRS reviews the trading activity for all of your accounts.
+To evaluate whether you violated the wash sale rule, the IRS reviews the trading activity for all your accounts.

 In other words, the IRS looks at trades you place in other accounts at TD Ameritrade, at other brokerage firms, and in IRAs or Roth IRAs, as well as transactions your spouse made and transactions by a business entity you control to determine if you violated the wash sale rule.